Circus World (film): Plot

 Inevitably, the truth comes out.
-On the afternoon of the rehearsal for the first show of the circus season in Vienna - with Masters demanding of his performers the same show they will put on that evening - Toni finds a poster of The Flying Alfredos in her wagon living quarters with "Suicide" daubed on it in red.
+On the afternoon of the rehearsal for the first show of the circus season in Vienna, Toni finds a poster of The Flying Alfredos in her wagon living quarters with "Suicide" daubed on it in red.
 She also finds a newspaper clipping of the Flying Alfredos that allows her to identify "Margo" as her mother.
 There is a stormy confrontation with many passionate, hateful words on Toni's part between her, Lili and Matt; and Matt has to tell her that he was the second man in the love triangle.
-Toni curses both of them and runs out, just before a bugle call summons the show to Dress Rehearsal.
+Toni curses both of them just before a bugle call summons the show to Dress Rehearsal.

-The rehearsal opens to empty seats with Grand Parade, with the performers marching in behind the flags of the nations whose citizens are in the show: the United States, Great Britain, France, Imperial Germany, Switzerland, Iceland, Sweden, Italy, and many more.
-Partway through Grand Parade, a fire breaks out in Wardrobe and spreads to the Big Top.
+The rehearsal opens to empty seats with Grand Parade.
+Partway through the opening, a fire breaks out in Wardrobe and spreads to the Big Top.
 Fast action by Lili, Matt, Steve, Toni, Cap and Aldo prevents injury to the circus performers and manages to save about half of the tent from the flames.
 The one positive thing to come out of the fire is a rapprochement between Toni and Lili.

 Matt somehow obtains permission from the Emperor to set up the circus in the grounds of the Imperial Palace.
 The show is a smash success, with a new act headlining: Lili and Toni Alfredo performing a swing-over routine fifty feet in the air.
 Ultimately Matt, Lili, Toni, and Matt's new partner and Toni's new fiancé, Steve, are shown taking bows to the applause of the people and the Crown.